maniatisni/iDAS-self-supervised-denoising/README.md

 ### Preliminary Results
 Results can be seen at the [testing notebook](https://github.com/maniatisni/DAS-Denoising/blob/main/testing.ipynb).
 It's important to note, that the effect of denoising is more evident the bigger tha channel is, for example on the notebook it's more evident after channel 300.
-Coherence Gain is still very low, we need to optimize the hyperparameters of this problem, but it's good to see that this method started making results.
+We need to optimize our parameters so that we will achieve higher coherence gain.

 ### Next Steps
-- Data Augmentation on synthetic data
+- ~~Data Augmentation on synthetic data~~
 - Hyperparameter optimization (Learning Rate, Number of Epochs, Number of Hidden Layers, both on synthetic data and on real DAS data)
 - Experiment with data with smaller events
 - Evaluate and Repeat